4: Chrysalis

 Uzi grabbed the roachbot and, with a — “Sorry, little guy” — she flung the tiny cleaning unit at the murder drone.

 It hit the visor and scrambled for purchase.
-Uzi knew firsthand that those blade legs could scratch something fierce, but by the time the roachbot climbed up to her hair, her visor looked fine.
+Uzi knew firsthand that those blade legs could scratch something fierce, but by the time the roachbot climbed up to her hair, her visor looked perfectly fine.

-Uzi’s tactic worked.
+Still, Uzi’s tactic worked.
 The murder drone shook its head, grabbed at its hair as the roachbot darted around, deftly avoiding capture.

 If that drone was paying attention, the sight of a worker drone charging toward it might’ve registered as somewhat novel, perhaps especially foolish.

-As good as a distraction as it was, it couldn’t last forever.
-It bought Uzi time enough to race past the first, squat debris pile.
 Then the murder drone had slipped a blade between the mecha-abdomen and her head, and like that lifted the roach off, slinging it down onto the ground between them.
-It hit the ground and immediately skittered off without missing a beat – what a trooper.
+It hit the ground and immediately skittered off without missing a beat — what a trooper.

 “I know I made a big deal about doing this my own way,” Uzi half-thought, half-babbled as she watched the transformation take place.
 “But if there was ever a dramatically appropriate time for my destined robo-psychic powers to manifest, now would be a really good time.”

-And there was something else.
+And then there was something else between them.

 The second debris pile was especially tall.
 The roachbot hit the ground and immediately skittered off.
 Roachbots could move surprisingly quickly.